 He continues, “If co-parents have a joint person or a friend maybe they can enlist that person to make the recommendation at a later time.
 Sometimes the resistant co-parent devalues the message from their ex, but if the same message came from a different person, they might be more receptive.
 Even religious leaders can serve as that third party.”

 Mosten explains that “while one may think they’ve tried everything there’s usually something else to be tried.
 And sometimes doing nothing – backing off for a time – is the best strategy.
 This gives the resistant co-parent time to think critically about what you’re asking of them.”

 First, let a few days go by and try again, Mosten recommends.
 Don’t push too hard but bring it up gently a week, or even a month later.
 “Just because one co-parent is ready to do something doesn’t mean the other party will be too,” he says.

 Another parenting problem that requires immediate discussion may come up during the waiting period.
 That might be an opportunity to reopen the debate, especially if the other parent had time to think things through.
 “I advise parents to play the long game,” Mosten says.

-While you’re waiting for the other person to sign up for the coParenter app or waiting for them to come around to any number of other coParenting desires you may have (limiting screen time, for example), try putting yourself in your coParent’s shoes.
+While you’re waiting for the other person to sign up for the coParenter app or waiting for them to come around to any number of other co-parenting desires you may have to try putting yourself in your coParent’s shoes.
 It really can help change your perspective.

 Write A Letter

-There is a cost associated with getting an attorney to write a letter for you, but when the recalcitrant parent’s counsel learns about and sees the benefit of the coParenter app, they’ll likely become an ally for it.
-Then, at the urging of their attorney, your stubborn coParent is more likely to try something new!
+There is a cost associated with getting an attorney to write a letter for you, but when the other parent’s counsel learns about and sees the benefit of the app, they’ll likely become an ally for it.
+Then, at the urging of their attorney, your stubborn co-parent is more likely to try something new!